 Vinyāsa Krama is based in Patañjali's Aṣtānga Yoga and Traditional Hatha Yoga practices.

 My teaching is based on the 12 Kramas that Srivatsa Ramaswami learned from Krishnamacharya for over 33 years - 10 Kramas (sequences) that can be practiced alone (with prep and follow up vinyāsas) or sequentially combining vinyāsas from each or a few kramas, Vishesha Kramas (sub routines and surya and ding namaskar with mantra), and winding down procedures (kriyās, prānāyāma, pratyāhāra, meditation).

-My teaching is also informed through vinyāsa krama, Himalayan prānāyāma, meditation and wisdom of the Hansa Yoga Tradition taught by my Satguru His Holiness Swami Vidyadhishananda, a Himalayan Vedic Monk, Nath Yogi and Vedic/Sanskrit Scholar.
+My teaching also includes and is informed through vinyāsa krama, Himalayan prānāyāma, meditation and wisdom of the Hansa Yoga Tradition taught by my Satguru His Holiness Swami Vidyadhishananda, a Himalayan Vedic Monk, Nath Yogi and Vedic/Sanskrit Scholar.

 The kramas (sequences) may vary by root tradition but maintain the same emphasis.
 With over 700 vinyāsas, various prānāyāma and meditation techniques, there is a practice that can be catered for everyone.

 Structured classes for beginning to advanced students.
 Offering private one on one and small intimate group sessions, public classes, and workshops